 Our experience is that far more can be achieved by using our knowledge, expertise and influence than by limiting our contribution to cash grants.
 We believe that more can be achieved through successful partnerships with staff hence the effort to encourage our staff members to take keen interest in and participate in some of our initiatives.
-Over the last 12 months staff have continued to take advantage of the opportunity for them to give time, money or goods in pursuit of making a contribution to society.
+During the last 12 months staff have continued to take advantage of the opportunity for them to give time, money or goods in pursuit of making a contribution to society.
 Initiatives include:

-- Mandela Day is a campaign driven across the country by the Nelson Mandela Foundation in which Invested participates.
-This year, staff members were encouraged to find ways of giving back in the month of July and enter our Mandela Day competition in which they stood a chance to win a donation for their charity.
-As part of this campaign, R100 000 was distributed to various charities.
-On Friday the 18 July over 220 staff members across the country dedicated between 67 minutes and 2 hours to making toys from waste - The Cradle Project is a staff initiated programme which allows staff the opportunity to present their own charitable donation requests to a forum and possibly receive funding for those projects.
+- Mandela Day is a campaign driven across the country by the Nelson Mandela Foundation in which Investec participates.
+Investec continues to explore different ways in which staff members can participate in this initiative.
+On Friday 17 July 2015, charitable activities were held at all our offices across South Africa. - The Cradle Project is a staff initiated programme which allows staff the opportunity to present their own charitable donation requests to a forum and possibly receive funding for those projects.
 Investec provides annual capital for this initiative.
-Staff members who participate in the Cradle Project also volunteer their time in many other charitable causes.
-Cradle Project allocated R570 303 (2014: R628 298) to a variety of worthy causes. - Touch by Giving is a programme which offers Investec staff a simple and tax effective way to make a monthly donation, directly from their salaries, to a pre-selected list of charities.
-Staff contributed R784 633 (2014: 964 910) to worthy causes through this initiative.
+Staff members who participate in the Cradle Project also volunteer their time in many other charitable causes. - Touch by Giving is a programme which offers Invested staff a simple and tax effective way to make a monthly donation, directly from their salaries, to a pre-selected list of charities.
+Staff continue to contribute funds to worthy causes through this initiative.